apache/spark/docs/configuration.md

   <td><code>spark.driver.log.layout</code></td>
   <td>%d{yy/MM/dd HH:mm:ss.SSS} %t %p %c{1}: %m%n</td>
   <td>
     The layout for the driver logs that are synced to spark.driver.log.dfsDir.
-If spark.driver.log.syncToDfs.enabled is true and this configuration is used.
+If spark.driver.log.persistToDfs.enabled is true and this configuration is used.
 If this is not configured, it uses the layout for the first appender defined in log4j.properties.
 If that is also not configured, driver logs use the default layout.
   </td>